SERVICES UPDATE – 9th September 2020

-We are pleased to confirm that our staff and volunteers continue to offer all the practical support and advice that we can, during this difficult period, as follows:
+We are pleased to confirm that we continue to offer all the practical support and advice that we can, during these challenging times, as follows:

 Hearing Support Service (hearing aids maintenance)

-We are re-opening our hearing aid maintenance clinics, initially at Meridian Way only, as from the 23rd July 2020.
-The clinics will be run on appointments basis only, adhering to the current safety guidelines.
-Please contact us on 01603 404440 or firstname.lastname@example.org to make an appointment and obtain the information on the safety process to be followed during the appointment.
+We are re-opening our community based and mobile hearing aid maintenance clinics, on appointments base only, adhering to the current safety guidelines.
+Please check the Timetables page to find out the locations and dates for out clinics and then contact us on 01603 404440 or firstname.lastname@example.org to make an appointment and obtain the information on the safety process to be followed during the appointment.

 We will continue sending hearing aid supplies where possible and whilst stock allows, provide guidance to carers or family members on how to replace the tubes, domes and batteries and in exceptional circumstances, and when possible, organise for a volunteer to carry out a ‘door step’ home visit and undertake the maintenance, following social distancing guidelines and using appropriate personal protective equipment.

 Aural Care Service (ear wax removal using microsuction)